Dealing with council tax arrears

 This content is intended to be an impartial guide regarding council tax debt.
 Lowell Financial Ltd does not offer financial advice.
 You can find out more about the organisations you can contact in our guide on debt help and support.

-Council tax debt, which can also be referred to as council tax arrears, is when you miss a council tax payment.
+Council tax arrears, which can also be referred to as council tax debt, are when you miss a council tax payment.
 To be in ‘arrears’ for council tax means that you owe money to your council.

 It’s worth noting that in Northern Ireland, taxes are referred to as ‘rates’.
-Both of these just refer to the same system of local councils collecting money.
+Both just refer to the same system of local councils collecting money.

 Is council tax a priority debt?

-Yes, council tax is classed as a priority debt.
+Yes, council tax is classed as a priority debt as local councils can take legal action to recover unpaid amounts.

-Priority debts are those which can cause serious problems if you don’t do anything about them.
-This means that, if you have a priority debt, you should focus on paying this off before other non-priority debts like credit cards or catalogue debt.
+Priority debts can cause serious problems if you don’t do anything about them.
+This means that if you have a priority debt, you should focus on paying it off before other non-priority debts like credit cards or catalogue debt.
+You can learn more about which types of debt are classed as priority and non-priority debts in our guide on clearing and paying off debt.

 If you have more than one outstanding priority debt, you can speak to independent organisations such as Citizens Advice for expert advice on working out which debts to deal with first.